Utsil Naj - Honduras

 A healthy home for all

-Utsil Naj, which means “a healthy home for all” in Mayan, was established in 2012 and includes Mexico, Guatemala, and Honduras.
-The implementation of the programs in each country is tailored to the characteristics and needs of its inhabitants.
+The Utsil Naj Program, which means “A healthy home for all” in Mayan, was established in 2012 and includes projects in the countries of Mexico, Guatemala and Honduras.
+The implementation of the projects in each country is tailored to the characteristics and needs of its people.

 Honduras Project

-This approach has allowed Utsil Naj – Honduras to remain sustainable and generate lasting benefits for almost 10 years.
-The project has made a low-carbon contribution grant, which corresponds to 91 thousand euros issued to different partners for the sustainability of their initiatives.
-Currently, the project is present in eleven regions in Honduras: Atlántida, Comayagua, Copan, Cortes, Francisco, Morazán, Lempira, Ocotepeque, Santa, Barbara and Yoro.
-In addition to the environmental impacts generated by the project, Utsil Naj has been giving rise to profound social and economic impacts on each of the families, allowing them to stay safe.
+This approach has allowed Utsil Naj - Honduras to remain sustainable and generate lasting benefits for more than 10 years.
+The project has made a low-carbon contribution, corresponding to approximately 91 thousand euros issued to different partners for the sustainability of their initiatives.
+To date, the project has taken place in eleven regions in Honduras: Atlántida, Comayagua, Copan, Cortes, Francisco, Morazán, Lempira, Ocotepeque, Santa, Barbara and Yoro.

 Social impact

+In addition to the environmental impacts generated by the project, Utsil Naj has been resulting in profound social and economic impacts on each family, allowing them to remain safe.
 This is particularly important in Honduras, as communities face threats from organized crime and drug trafficking.
 Women and girls are often tasked with collecting firewood, potentially exposing them to dangerous situations.
-By reducing the time they spend outside collecting firewood, these families stay safe and can invest their time in academic or economic pursuits.
+By reducing the time spent outside collecting firewood, these families stay safe and can invest their time in academic or economic activities.

 IMPACT SINCE THE BEGINNING OF THE PROGRAM